Camp wolf willow

 Alcoholic beverages may be consumed in the permit holder’s campsite and on their assigned campsite, in accordance with THE ALCOHOL AND GAMING REGULATIONS ACT.
 1997, as per section 107 (1) per 139 (1).

 Recycling is encouraged and along with trash must be left neatly in receptacles provided at the campsite or bathrooms.
+Upon departure garbage and recycling must be disposed of in the large Loraas bins behind the Winery.
 If site is left unkempt, a $50.00 fee will be applied to your credit card.

 Please respect your fellow campers - disorderly conduct will not be tolerated.